lexicalunit/dotfiles/bin/README.md

     --mark-watched                   Mark videos watched (YouTube only)
-    --no-mark-watched                Do not mark videos watched (YouTube only) --no-color                       Do not emit color codes in output --abort-on-unavailable-fragment  Abort downloading when some fragment is not available
+    --no-mark-watched                Do not mark videos watched (YouTube only) --no-color                       Do not emit color codes in output

   Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.